katholiek-onderwijs-vlaanderen/sri/README.md

 The use of `limit=*` allows a client to retrieve a in one atomic operations all permalinks that are part of a specific list resource.
 This option CAN NOT be used in combination with expansion.

+The client CAN ask the server omit individual items from the $$meta section, using the URL parameter `?omit=` with a comma-separated list of property paths.
+For example : `?omit=$$meta.count`.
+The server is ADVISED to implement this behaviour.

 ## Usage of keys
 Every *regular* resources MUST have a UUID value to identify it in the system in a reliable, stable way.
 This UUID MAY NEVER change over the lifetime of the resource.
 All UUID’s should be represented in the same way: {8 characters}-{4 characters}-{4 characters}-{4 characters}-{12 characters}, including hyphens.
 All characters MUST be in lower case.